George James Munro my Grandfather was born in Bootle

 We went back to Bermuda where my father became Asst.
 Manager of the British Naval Base (at that time the largest Naval Base in the world), before the whole family returned for the birth of my sister Maureen in November 1938.

-When the war broke out and during the May Blitz, we were bombed 3 times, as we lived at, Tilston road, Aintree, only 1/2 a mile from a very large Ordinance factory on the nearby industrial estate.
+When the war broke out and during the May Blitz, we were bombed a number of times, as we lived at, Tilston road, Aintree, only 1/2 a mile from a very large Ordinance factory on the nearby industrial estate.

 With my father away at sea, we decided to move to Penmaenmawr, where my Grandmother's sister Aunty Nellie lived.